 The study is an attempt to explain why people use CBD and express it in a measurable form.
 The second part of the report is devoted to potential CBD users, i.e., those who have shown interest in CBD products.

-Anxiety and depression are two main reasons among current CBD users to incorporate the substance into their wellness routine.
+Stress is one of the reasons among current CBD users to incorporate the substance into their wellness routine.
 Sleeping disorders and chronic pain come next.
-Also, CBD’s healing properties make it helpful for treating seizures.

-Thanks to the federal legislation, CBD is now easily accessible in stores and online.
+Thanks to federal legislation, CBD is now easily accessible in stores and online.

 CBD is seen as a healthier alternative for occasions such as winding down in the evening.As for the CBD – alcohol connection, Mike Luce from HYI days